 Stretching your Life Founder & Instructor

-Stretching your Life offers practical solutions for everyday health challenges and needs.
+Stretching your Life offers practical solutions for everyday health challenges and needs, specializing in massage and flexibility/stretch therapy.
 The company provides ongoing wellness and prevention education, inspiring people to take charge of their health and motivating them to gain control of their pain.
 The AIS workshops, provided by SYL, are designed to teach the specified methods of isolated stretching, both active and active-assisted as a CE nationally approved course for Licensed Massage Therapist throughout the nation.
-The focus of our seminars will provide an in-depth overview of a bodys (normal and compensated) range of motion and flexibility.
+The focus of our seminars will provide an in-depth overview of a body’s (normal and compensated) range of motion and flexibility.
 This will be achieved through lecture, demonstration, and practice among participants.

 Professional, Olympic & Collegiate Athlete & Team Therapist

 Ms. Ortloff supports athletes locally, nationally and internationally.
 She works as team therapist for Florida State University’s Football, Basketball, Baseball, Softball, Soccer, Track & Field and Swimming programs.

 Team Therapist Experience

 - FSU Swim Team – 1998 ACC Swim Finals

 - Zimbabwe- 1999 World Track & Field Championship in Seville, Spain

 - Florida State University NCAA National Championship Track and Field – 5+ years

 - Kim continues to work with members of this team on a professional level